Shoulder MRI Scan

 A Magnetic Resonance Imaging (MRI) scan makes use of a combination of radio waves and magnets to capture images of the inside of the body.
 No surgical incision is necessary and it can be performed on any part of the body.
 Unlike X-ray or CT scans which only take pictures of your bones, an MRI scan allows you to see all the bones, cartilage, ligaments, tendons, muscles, and blood vessels of the body.

-A shoulder MRI scan is a non-invasive medical exam that physicians user primarily to assess pain and injuries in the shoulder joint.
-It allows a doctor to view in detail the bones, ligaments, and tissue in the shoulder.
+A shoulder MRI scan is a non-invasive medical exam that allows physicians to assess pain and injuries in the shoulder joint.
+It allows a doctor to view in detail the bones, rotator cuff, biceps tendon, labrum, AC joint, joint capsule, and cartilages.
 By inspecting various images of the shoulder capturing during the shoulder MRI scan, a doctor will be able to see if there are injuries or damages which may require further attention.

 MRI imaging of the shoulder is typically performed to diagnose: